withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 <Goals>
   - Written three blog posts in Markdown (`.md`) files
   - Created a second Astro layout to display these Markdown files differently from your main pages
-  - Added an automatically generated list of your blog posts to your Blog page
+  - Added a list of your blog posts to your Blog page with links to the individual posts
 </Goals>

 Now that you have created a few pages for your website, let's add some blog posts!

-### Summary

 **Markdown** is a language that is popular for writing longer-form text like articles and blog posts.
-It includes shorthand symbols for common HTML elements such as headers, font styling, lists and even more complicated items like tables that several applications can render as HTML.
-Writing content with Markdown allows you to focus on your text, while providing some basic formatting options without the need to wrap words in standard HTML tags.
+It includes shorthand symbols for common HTML elements such as headers, font styling, lists and even more complicated items like tables.
+Writing content with Markdown allows you to focus on your text by providing some basic formatting options so you don't need need to wrap words in standard HTML tags.
+Markdown files also have a frontmatter section for defining properties such as `title` and `date`.

-In Astro, you can add Markdown files (`.md`) anywhere within `src/pages` in your project to automatically create pages for your website.
-Because formatting options are limited in Markdown, Astro allows you to specify a specific `layout` property for each file, which can be your regular Astro layout component, or a special one, just for displaying Markdown files.
+In Astro, you can add Markdown (`.md`) files anywhere within `src/pages` to automatically create pages for your website.
+Because formatting options are limited in Markdown, Astro allows you to specify a layout to use in the frontmatter.
+This can be your regular Astro layout component, or a different one that is customized for your Markdown files.

 ### Test your knowledge